mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/security/index.md

 Kerberos, however, does require slightly different configuration.
 As noted in the section [Create Principals](#create-principals), the principals of the service depend on the hostname of the service.
 When creating the Kerberos principals, be sure to use the correct domain.

-For example, if installing with these settings:
+For example, if you install with the following settings:

 ```json
 {
     "service": {